KonstantinData/parts2sales-A2A-LLM-HUB/README.md

 - **Event Logging & Audit Trail:** Every action, score, or improvement is logged as an AgentEvent in JSON with timestamp and version.
 - **Archiving:** Automatic archiving of prompts after every stage transition.
 - **.env Config:** No secrets in code, all via OS environment variables.
+- **Robust JSON Parsing:** Bullet and numbered list prefixes are stripped before parsing, so malformed LLM responses are handled gracefully.

 ## Agent Overview